Hashim Jalilul Alam Aqamaddin: Coronation

+Limbang dispute

-Upon his ascension to the throne on 29 May 1885, he decided to not to appoint a replacement for his previous position in office of Pengiran Temenggung which left three other Wazirs, thus improving his income and finances.
+Upon his ascension to the throne, he decided not to appoint a replacement for his previous position in office of Pengiran Temenggong which left three other Wazirs, thus improving his income and finances.
+The Amanat was of great assistance to Sultan Hashim Jalilul Alam, who, in spite of his prior violations, took action to protect Brunei's surviving areas upon his coronation in 1885.
+To maintain the state against formidable foreign and internal obstacles, he used Brunei's age-old tactic of pushing opponents on one another.

-Dispute over Limbang

 He faced a challenge from the British North Borneo Company (BNBC) and the Brooke government (White Rajahs) in Sarawak who wanted more land from Brunei and it was not strong enough to stop the land grabs.
 In the hopes of improving the relations between the Sultan and the White Rajahs to settle the conflict in Limbang, he leased the settlement of Punang Terusan to Sarawak in 1885.
 Unfortunately in November of that same year, tensions would rise again in Limbang after the murders of multiple Bruneian Malays.
 The two alleged culprits were offered to be handed over to the Sultan but later declined as they were not the guilty parties.
-Due to his decision, the people of Limbang protested and refused to pay their taxes in which was taken advantage of by both the British Consul General Peter Lays and Rajah Charles Brooke.
+Due to his decision, the people of Limbang protested and refused to pay their taxes in which was taken advantage of by both the British Consul General Peter Leys and Rajah Charles Brooke.
 The Sultan eventually agreed to lease Limbang for 6,000 Sarawak dollars per year.

-Annexation of Limbang

 The British government agreed to the White Rajahs' persuasive thesis in that same year, thus Limbang came into Sarawak's rule after arguing that the Sultan no longer has the ability to govern the colony.
-In November 1886, Wazirs and people of Bandar Brunei demanded that Limbang to be returned to Brunei with the slogan of "Brunei is the spirit of Limbang and Limbang is the (physical) body of Brunei".
-The demand was motivated by Abdul Momin's Amanah.
+In November 1886, Wazirs and people of Brunei Town demanded that Limbang to be returned to Brunei with the slogan of "Brunei is the spirit of Limbang and Limbang is the (physical) body of Brunei".
+The demand was motivated by Abdul Momin's Amanat.
 In 1887, he wrote to the British Crown with the intention of requesting a British Resident to be put in place.
 That same year, Padas-Damit was also among the areas annexed.
 Sultan Hashim made a minor change in Brunei's coinage with the introduction of the copper one cent in 1887.

-Treaty of Protection

-Not until 17 September 1888, the Sultan signed a Treaty of Protection with Sir Hugh Low of Great Britain in order to prevent further lost of Bruneian territories.
-The treaty handed the country's foreign affairs over to the Great Britain and would only gain more power after the installment of the British Resident in the Supplementary Agreement of 1905/1906.
-Tho Brunei came under British protectorate, the last territory to be annexed was the Pandaruan District in 1890, with no actions taken by the British.